LambdaHack/LambdaHack/GameDefinition/PLAYING.md

     WHEEL-UP     swerve the aiming line
     WHEEL-DN     unswerve the aiming line

 Note that mouse is totally optional.
-Keyboard suffices, at worst requiring the more obscure commands listed in the help screens.
+Keyboard suffices, occasionally requiring a key lookup for some obscure command in the help screens.

 Battling monsters